America, I love you. But you continue to challenge me in the most surprising ways.

 A pet peeve I have with restaurant reviews back home is when they criticise the restaurant for its portion sizes being too large.
 I hate that.
 No-one is forcing you to eat it all; some people appreciate having a larger meal.

 Having said that, some of the portion sizes in America have got to be a joke.
 At times, it felt like you could feed an entire family with the plate of food that would be set down in front of me.
+Some of the best restaurants in Virginia Beach serve huge portions of delicious food – which is great for leftovers if you can’t finish it.

 Mrs Man vs World and I would always have good intentions to share our meals, but when the time came to order we wouldn’t be able to reach a consensus, so we’d order separate meals and end up with enough food to feed a small army.